thottiamrp/modernweb-2019dec9/Labs/Ch04-CSS/1adding-CSS/README.md

-1. If you needed to step away or otherwise did not finish the Lorem Ipsum content exercise, please rename your work with an extension such as lorem-ipsum-WIP.html and copy the solution file from `\Labs\ch03-html5\Semantic\solution` into your `/WIP/LoremIpsum` directory.
+1. If you needed to step away or otherwise did not finish the Lorem Ipsum content exercise, please rename your LoremIpsum folder (or delete if you do not want to keep it).
+You can then copy the solution folder `\Labs\ch03-html5\Semantic\solution\LoremIpsum` into your `/WIP/` directory.

+1. Continue working in `LoremIpsum`

-1. Ensure your file has
+1. If using your work - ensure your lorem-ipsum.html file has
     * a link to an external stylesheet main.css that has media set to `all`.
         * you may need to update this value